Time to smile, America

 We think they should be.

 Only the most partisan Americans celebrate when their party controls the White House and both chambers of Congress.
 As the past two years have reminded us, that's never healthy.
-A huge segment of the population might not be left voiceless, but it is essentially powerless, and critical checks and balances within our executive and legislative hierarchy are suspended.
+A huge segment of the population might not be left voiceless, but it is essentially powerless, and critical checks and balances within our executive and legislative heirarchy are suspended.

 Giving both major parties real power empowers the people.
 Within hours of Tuesday's election, we saw President Obama seeking compromise where none was likely before.
 His words seemed more respectful; his body language less defensive.